Principal Decomposition with Nested Submanifolds: Discussion

 \section{Discussion}

-In this paper, we explore the problem of nonlinear dimension reduction and data decomposition by introducing the principal nested submanifolds.
-This method extends the traditional principal component analysis by fitting a sequence of submanifolds of decreasing dimensionality instead of linear subspaces.
-We show that the population principal submanifolds are smooth submanifolds of the ambient space.
-In addition, we include algorithms for fitting these submanifolds.
-Through several simulation studies and analysis of a real-world single-cell RNA sequencing data set, we have shown the efficiency and potential applicability of our method across various fields.
+In this paper, we study nonlinear dimension reduction and data decomposition through the principal nested submanifolds.
+Rather than producing only a nonlinear representation at one chosen target dimension, the method constructs a nested geometric hierarchy across dimensions, extending the layered interpretation of principal component analysis to a nonlinear setting.
+We show that the population principal submanifolds are smooth submanifolds of the ambient space and provide algorithms for fitting them.
+Through several simulation studies and analysis of a real-world single-cell RNA sequencing data set, we illustrate the interpretability and potential applicability of the resulting hierarchy across various fields.

-The principal nested submanifolds approach is inspired by the manifold fitting framework and employs local covariance information to define each principal nested submanifold as a level set of a smooth function.
-By properly constructing this function, the resulting level sets are naturally nested and can be characterized as low-dimensional manifolds of the ambient space under mild conditions.
-This approach addresses the model bias problem present in related works such as those of \citet{PNS} and \citet{tpca-aoas}.
-Moreover, we introduce a procedure that efficiently approximates these submanifolds, offering improvements over the methods proposed by \citet{donnell1994analysis}, \citet{panaretos2014principal}, and \citet{yao2024principalsubmanifolds}.
+The principal nested submanifolds approach is inspired by the manifold fitting framework and uses local covariance information to define each principal nested submanifold as a level set of a smooth function.
+These level sets are naturally nested and, under mild conditions, form low-dimensional manifolds in the ambient space.
+The population object is defined directly through the observed distribution together with the fixed localization scale $r$, so the present paper is not formulated as exact latent-manifold recovery, even when such language is useful as background intuition.
+This yields a complementary geometric alternative to methods such as \citet{PNS}, \citet{tpca-aoas}, \citet{donnell1994analysis}, \citet{panaretos2014principal}, and \citet{yao2024principalsubmanifolds}.